jhnns/popular-javascript-projects/README.md

 # Popular JavaScript projects

-This repository provides scripts that I have used to retrieve and process data about JavaScript projects from GitHub, npm, StackOverflow etc. You can use the scripts for yourself if you want up-to-date data.
+Scripts that I have used to retrieve and process data about JavaScript projects from GitHub, npm, StackOverflow etc.

-If you don't want to run the scripts for yourself, check out my [gists](#gists) for precompiled data.
+You can use the scripts for yourself if you want up-to-date data.
+Otherwise, check out my [gists](#gists) for precompiled data.

 ## Scripts